JakubN27/Programming-Black-Learning-Log/Learning Log - Recommendation Systems.md

 ### Week 1 – Research
+### Goals
+ - Plan the project and the knowledge I need to start
+ - Learn about recommendation systems and the techniques I will use
+### What I did
+We reated a six week plan for he project and divided responsibilities among my team.
+Then I started to research my part of the project which mainly focused on collaborative filtering.
+After my research I decided on a suitable approach I should take to begin developing my algorithm.
+### What I learned

 Collaborative filtering is a recommendation technique that relies entirely on user's taste preferences rather than on the content of the items themselves.
 The core assumption behind collaborative filtering is: if two users have similar preferences, they are likely to rate or enjoy new items in a similar way.

-To represent user preferences, we typically use a **user-item matrix**.
+To represent user preferences, we typically use a user-item matrix.
 Each row represents a user, each column an item (in this case, a song), and each cell contains a value (e.g., 1–5) representing how much a user likes a particular item.
 Empty cells indicate unknown preferences, such as when a user hasn't listened to a song yet.

 For example: